Mele Carroll

-Diana "Mele" Carroll (May 9, 1964 – February 18, 2015) was an American politician from Oahu, Hawaii, and a Democratic member of the Hawaii House of Representatives from February 4, 2005, to February 1, 2015, representing District 13.
+Diana Melehaulani Soares "Mele" Carroll (May 9, 1964 – February 18, 2015) was an American politician from Oahu, Hawaii, and a Democratic member of the Hawaii House of Representatives from February 4, 2005, to February 1, 2015, representing District 13.
 Carroll was initially appointed by Governor Linda Lingle to the vacancy caused by the resignation of Sol Kahoohalahala.
 On February 1, 2015, Carroll resigned from the Hawaii Legislature due to complications from cancer treatment.
 On February 18, 2015, Carroll died of cancer.

 Education

-Carroll attended Hawaii Community College and the University of Hawaii at Manoa.
+Carroll attended Hawaiʻi Community College and the University of Hawaiʻi at Mānoa.